dstroot/macOS-setup/index.md

 The purpose of this guide is to document how to manage your Mac like a boss.
 After much trial and error I believe this is the fastest, most efficient method to set up a clean, organized, and up-to-date development environment for a Mac.

+The overview is presented here, and the details are maintained in the [wiki](https://github.com/dstroot/macOS-setup/wiki)

 ## Goals

 I’m a polygot fullstack developer so I have a fairly complex setup.
 Our goals here are: